opendocsg/slw-judgments-backfill/2014_SGHC_245/report.md

 72     In examining this issue, apart from considering evidence as to whether the Representations were made, the court will also consider the commercial reality of the situation as alleged by Mr Chan ( _ie_ , the “motive” argument described at [91] below) and whether it is conceivable that a lender would have made a representation that it would not enforce the personal guarantee.

 73     As fraudulent misrepresentation is alleged, Mr Huang has to show that the Bank either made the Representations without any honest belief that they were true, or made the Representations recklessly or carelessly without regard to whether they were true or false.
-For completeness, the elements of fraudulent misrepresentation as stated by the Court of Appeal in _Panatron Pte Ltd and another v Lee Cheow Lee and another_ [2001] 2 SLR(R) 435 at [14] are:
+For completeness, the elements of fraudulent misrepresentation as stated by the Court of Appeal in _Panatron Pte Ltd and another v Lee Cheow Lee and another_ <span class="citation">[2001] 2 SLR(R) 435</span> at [14] are:

  ...
 First, there must be a representation of fact made by the defendant by words or conduct.